Question 1: What is Workers’ Compensation?

 Answer: Any work related injury or illness, including needle sticks or exposures, must be reported to your supervisor.
 This includes any injury occurring on University premises, while on University assignment off University premises, and any illness which you believe may have been caused by your University work.
 Complete and submit the Injury Report.

 Question 3: What happens after I report the injury or illness to my supervisor?

-Answer: After verbally reporting the incident to your supervisor, the Workers’ Compensation WC Injury Report must be completed.
+Answer: After verbally reporting the incident to your supervisor, the Workers’ Compensation Injury Report must be completed.

 Question 4: What if I originally didn’t seek treatment for the illness or injury and then need to see a physician?

 Answer: Notify PMA or Risk Management and obtain your claim information.

 Question 5: Where can I go for treatment for a work related injury?

 Answer: You may see any health care provider that accepts Workers’ Compensation cases.

 Question 6: Do I need to provide the treating physician with any information?